abrown41/AutoFeedback/README.md

-# Test utils
+# AutoFeedback: Assignment Checker

-suite of python utilities for testing and providing usable feedback on intro to python code course.
+Suite of python utilities for testing and providing usable feedback introductory python assignments, specifically relevant to mathematics and the use of numpy and matplotlib.

+# How to use AutoFeedback

+AutoFeedback can be installed via pip

+    pip install AutoFeedback

+The suite provides three basic checkers: one each for checking variables, functions and matplotlib.pyplot figures.
+These are invoked